 The last thing you want to deal with during a crisis is where the money is coming from.
 Take the stress off an already stressful situation and have your “crunch-time” fund set up.

 This will also prevent you from going into debt when something comes up and you don’t have the money to pay for it.

 Normally $1,000 set to the side is more than enough for an emergency fund, but everyone’s situation is different.

-If you are responsible with your money then using a credit card with great rewards is a no-brainer.
+If you are responsible with your money, then using a credit card with great rewards is a no-brainer.

-This is a very debated topic for some reason.
 Buying a used car should be your only option when it comes to frugal living.

 Did you know the average American spends $300 a year playing the lotto?
 What a waste of money!
 You have better odds of getting struck by lightning twice in the same day.

 Although casinos and playing the lotto can be very enjoyable for the rush of winning it big, it’s not a good thing to get used to doing.